chloesnyder/CIS497/README.md

-Brief README… I will be updating my assignment tomorrow to work better.

-Known bugs:
-- The delete vertex MOSTLY works but doesn’t completely.
-There are some issues with maintaining the empty half edge ring around everything.
-I can delete 2 vertices fine, but deleting the last one doesn’t always work.
-There’s some error where the next isn’t being updated correctly.

 How it works:
 - Add Vertex: select an edge from the list, click add vertex.
 This adds a vertex at the midpoint of the two, and creates 2 new half edges as appropriate